 - Pitting or deterioration of pushbutton stations, limit switches, and controller contactors

-Initial Crane Inspection in Ste.
-Genevieve County, MO
+Initial Overhead Crane Inspections For New Equipment in Ste.
+Genevieve County, MO and Throughout the Midwest

-Any new, reinstalled, modified, altered, repaired, or updated crane should be inspected to ensure compliance before the first use.
-For example, ANSI B30.11 requires a Rated Load Test confirming that the load rating is less than 80 percent of the maximum load sustained during the test before you are able to even use the overhead crane.
+Any new, reinstalled, modified, altered, repaired, or updated crane needs to be inspected to ensure compliance before the first use.
+For instance, ASME’s ANSI B30.11 requires a Rated Load Test confirming that the load rating is less than 80 percent of the maximum load sustained during the test before you are able to even use the overhead crane.

-These inspections should be performed by certified OEM representatives to make sure all working components have been tested and properly installed.
-These trained technicians need to provide a written report of the findings.
-At Engineered Lifting Systems, we have all pertinent crane inspection certifications in order.
+These inspections should be performed by qualified representatives in accordance with OEM recommendations to ensure that all working components have been tested and properly installed.
+These trained technicians need to provide a full report on the findings.
+At Engineered Lifting Systems, our team is proud to have the pertinent crane inspection certifications in order.
 Reach out to us right away or give us a call at 866-756-1200 or 866-756-1202 to take a look at your system before getting to work in the Ste.
 Genevieve County, MO area or elsewhere throughout the Midwest.